esther2093/IOD-Capstone-Project/README.md

 ## Contributers
-My IOD teachers - Jo, Gareth and Chris helped fix bugs and give us direction
+My IOD teachers - Jo, Gareth and Chris helped to troubleshoot, fix errors and give me direction with the application